Jamesding000/SpecGR/README.md

-# Speculative Generative Recommendation
+# SpecGR

-This is the official PyTorch implementation of the paper **Speculative Generative Recommendation**.
+This is the PyTorch implementation of the paper:

+> Yijie Ding, Yupeng Hou, Jiacheng Li, Julian McAuley. **Inductive Generative Recommendation via Retrieval-based Speculation**.

 ## Introduction

 **Speculative Generative Recommendation (SpecGR)** is a plug-and-play framework designed to enable any Generative Recommendation (GR) model to recommend new, unseen items in an inductive setting.
-While GR models excel at predicting and recommending items by generating token sequences, they struggle to recommend new items not encountered during training.
+While GR models excel at recommending items by generating token sequences, they struggle to recommend new items not seen during training.
 SpecGR addresses this limitation with a framework consisting of two key components:

-- **Drafter Model:** A model with strong inductive recommendation capability that proposes 'candidates' (potentially new items).
+- **Drafter:** A model with strong inductive recommendation capability that proposes 'candidates' (potentially containing new items).
 - **Verifier:** The GR model then evaluates these candidates, determining which to accept or reject based on their likelihood of being generated.

 Building upon this framework, we propose two drafting strategies: